What is MTHFR?

 How can I find out if I have a positive MTHFR mutation?

-- Order and complete the MTHFR Gene Test via our website.
-This is a simple blood spot test that can be completed at home and is available to both national and international patients.
+- Buccal Swab Test Kit -This is a simple non-invasive saliva swab (cheek swab) test that is ideal for children and can be completed at home.
 Click here to read more on the testing process and order your kit.

 If I get a positive result what does it mean?